xiaolaba/Serial-Port-Plotter-clone/README.md

 run installer, select & install [ Qt Creator 4.5.2 ], install [ mingw530_32 ] as well, for Win10 OS, perhaps 2 to 3 hours for the installation.

+2021-10-05, forgot login is required for download/update, wyahoomail at a1!

 compiling, error & note :
 warning message should be with escape charecter or something, edit the file myapp.rc